SMEMO: Social Memory for Trajectory Forecasting: Experiments

-As outlined in the seminal paper by Helbing \textit{et al.}~\cite{helbing1995social}, pedestrians obey implicit social rules following behavioral patterns.
-These are not caused by deliberate actions but are rather a reaction to social forces that make individuals influence each other.
-These interactions in complex environments are not easy to model and, even when performing well in terms of prediction metrics, trajectory forecasting models might fail to grasp the underlying rules that dominate crowds.
 To measure the capability of a model to perform correct predictions for this kind of patterns, we synthetically generated a dataset of interacting moving agents that obey a few simple social rules.
-This dataset is an oversimplification of real social behaviors, yet offers a challenging shift of attention from individual motion to social forces.
+This dataset is intended to be an oversimplification of real social behaviors, yet offers a challenging shift of attention from individual motion to social forces.
+We completely remove multimodality, making motion patterns depend solely on the social context.
 We refer to it as the \textit{Synthetic Social Agents} (SSA) dataset.

 The dataset is divided into short episodes.
 Episodes portray a set of agents moving in a scene.
 In each episode, agents start moving from a random point lying on a fixed-radius circumference towards the middle.
 The goal of each agent is to cross the circle, passing through the center, without hitting the others.
 We define a set of arbitrary rules, which we expect forecasting models to learn in order to perform correct predictions.
 In our case, the only rules that control the social forces of the samples in the dataset are the following:

-\begin{itemize} \item When an agent is moving, it maintains a constant speed, drawn at random at the beginning of the episode, throughout the whole episode and moves forward until the episode is over. \item If the trajectories of two agents will intersect within a fixed distance radius $r$, the slowest agent stops until the fastest one has passed and the collision will no longer occur. \end{itemize}
+\begin{itemize} \item When an agent is moving, it maintains a constant speed, drawn at random at the beginning of the episode, throughout the whole episode and moves forward until the episode is over. \item If the trajectories of two agents will intersect within a fixed distance radius $r$, the slowest agent stops until the fastest one has passed and the collision will no longer occur. \minorrevision{We fix $r=1.2m$ in our experiments}. \end{itemize}